 Applicants for admission who wish to be considered for a fellowship, traineeship, graduate scholarship, or assistantship should refer to "Financial Assistance-Application Procedures."
-Most programs have an application deadline of January 18 for fall admissions.
+Most programs have an application deadline of mid-January for fall admissions.
 A few programs accept applications for winter and spring admissions.
 For specific deadlines refer to the Application for Graduate Admission or contact the specific program office.
+Applicants need not have completed their undergraduate programs in order to apply.